Katajanokka: Harbour

 In the late 19th century, the southern shore of Katajanokka was built into a cargo traffic harbour, which was part of the South Harbour.
-The Helsinki harbour rail, leading from the VR warehouses south of the Töölönlahti bay along the city's coastline to the Katajanokka harbour, was built in 1894.
+The Katajanokka harbour became the most modern harbour in Finland.
+The Helsinki harbour rail, leading from the VR warehouses south of the Töölönlahti bay along the city's coastline to the Katajanokka harbour, was built near the Old Market Hall in 1894.
+The rail reached Katajanokka in the next year.
+A large railway yard was built in the harbour with tracks going between the warehouses.
+One track reached all the way to the eastern tip.
+New tracks were still being built from 1966 to 1967.
 The harbour was later changed into a passenger traffic harbour.

-Rail transport to the South Harbour and Katajanokka ended on 30 April 1980.
-Traffic on the cargo harbour rail decreased as the South Harbour became mostly a harbour for car ferries.
-Car ferry traffic started on 9 July 1974 by the ship MS Viking 5 to Stockholm, Sweden.
-The site of the old harbour rail yard now hosts a wide avenue called Katajanokanlaituri, and many old warehouse buildings along it have been renovated into hotels and conference centres.

 The last of the fourteen tripodal cranes on Katajanokka were built in 1959.
 After this, the Katajanokka harbour could at some times use two cranes for each hatch on a cargo ship.
 One of the cranes was unloading cargo from the SS Niobe when a chain of cargo carriages crashed into one of the crane's legs at a spot where the crane tracks and the railway tracks crossed.
 The crane fell down and was completely destroyed, but its driver suffered no injuries.
 The last four harbour cranes in Katajanokka were dismantled in January 1986.